legalizemath/mybosbotexample/README.md

 this does everything through bos by wrapping the js functions bos uses to act on terminal commands, bos wasn't made for calling these functions directly from other projects (yet) so compatibility can easily change and should be just used as an example

-this is not ready for anyone to use and was just for experimentation I was doing, it's nowhere close to a working project
+this is not ready for anyone to use and was just for experimentation I was doing, there's probably errors all over this thing, it's nowhere close to a working project

 `bos.js` is where I place bos function wrappers and then call them from messy experiments I'm testing out in `index.js`